ULA Ohm 2.0 – Review

 - Right Hipbelt Pocket: 100

-The main storage compartment of the ULA Ohm 2.0 has plenty of room and the large extension collar allows you to add a generous amount of gear.
-There are two hydration ports, one on each side of the pack, and the hydration sleeve hangs from two clips inside the backpack.
+The main storage compartment of the ULA Ohm 2.0 has plenty of room, and the large extension collar allows me to add a generous amount of gear.
+There are two hydration ports on each side of the pack, and the hydration sleeve hangs from two clips inside the backpack.
 There is also a small zippered storage pouch that clips inside the main compartment on the front.

 The large exterior mesh pocket on the Ohm 2.0 is made from a dense mesh material and is tighter than other similar mesh pockets I have on other backpacks.
-This is good if you are traveling off-trail, and there is the risk of snagging the mesh, but it does provide less capacity and air-flow if you want to dry your gear.
+This is good if you are hiking off-trail, and there is the risk of snagging the mesh, but it provides less capacity and airflow if you want to dry your gear.

 The water bottle pockets are large and adjustable, which is nice to have if you want to lock down anything in these pockets when going off-trail or scrambling.

-Hip-belt pockets are also large and can carry multiple snacks, a camera, GPS unit, etc. Keep in mind that they are not water-proof, so you will still need to be careful if carrying electronics when it is raining.
+Hip-belt pockets are also large and can carry multiple snacks, a camera, a GPS unit, etc. However, keep in mind that they are not waterproof, so you will still need to be careful if carrying electronics when it is raining.

 Ohm 2.0 Review – Materials

-The ULA Ohm 2.0 is made with 400 Robic fabric, which is the toughest fabric I have used to date.
-The fabric is abrasion and water-resistant and is arguably stronger than most Dyneema fabrics.
-I have not used any other non-DCF backpacks that use fabric this robust.
+The ULA Ohm 2.0 is made with 400 Robic fabric, the toughest fabric I have used to date.
+The material is abrasion and water-resistant and is arguably more robust than most Dyneema fabrics.
+I have not used any other non-DCF backpacks that use fabric this strong.

 Seems are not sealed on the Ohm as they are in some other ultralight backpacks, but this is not an issue for me since I use compactor bags in all of my packs, even my Dyneema backpacks.